Build predictable behaviour by teaching routines like curriculum content.

 Stabilise behaviour by giving a predictable adult connection and a simple goal review loop.

-Prevent recurrence by privately preparing the pupil for the exact moment they previously struggled with.
+Prevent recurrence by privately preparing the student for the exact moment they previously struggled with.

-Reduce identity-based conflict by explicitly separating the pupil from the behaviour while holding firm boundaries.
+Reduce identity-based conflict by explicitly separating the student from the behaviour while holding firm boundaries.